OCHA-DAP/hdx-hapi-write-app/CONTRIBUTING.md

 cd ..
 ```

+Inside the HWA docker container it may be necessary to run `alembic upgrade head`.

 In order to run the project, which populates the HAPI database from the patches on GitHub, the environment variables `HWA_PATCH_REPO_URL`, `HWA_PATCH_BRANCH_NAME` and `HWA_PATCH_TOKEN` need to be defined.
 These are specified in `launch.json` for Visual Code users. `HWA_PATCH_TOKEN` should be acquired from GitHub.
 The project can be run with:
 ```shell